Calexico Council Friction Diverts Focus on Decisions - Calexico Chronicle

 “What the people want right here is as clear as when the people asked for the preservation of the COVID committee and public restrooms,” Ureña remarked at the tail end of nearly 10-minute address on the topic.

 “This (the land sale) and the Hero Pay are the type of issues that speak to our values and become tombs of political careers when you vote against the will of the people,” he continued.
-“People will remember just as clear as they remember the restrooms and COVID committee.
+“People will remember just as clear as they remember the restrooms and COVID committee.”

 The council member was referencing votes to disband the ad hoc COVID committee formed by the city in which Ureña was chair, and a proposal to open up the city’s public restrooms to the homeless and others in the city.
 Both votes came down along “party lines,” that is, the reoccurring 3-2 split.